Logging in to WordPress

 The username for that user is always ‘admin’.

-Much like the previous tip, every hacker knows this, so it’ll be one of the first things they try in order to gain entry to your website.
+Much like the previous tip, every hacker knows this, so it’ll be one of the first things they try when assessing your WordPress login security, in order to gain entry to your website.

 Here’s how you fix it …